-- 1. Review and recommend for faculty approval all admission, progression, and graduation policies for the School of Nursing. - 2.
-Act on petitions for exceptions to the School of Nursing admissions, progression, and graduation policies.
+- Review and recommend for faculty approval all admission, progression, and graduation policies for the School of Nursing. - Act on petitions for exceptions to the School of Nursing admissions, progression, and graduation policies.

 CAASS has the authority to administer academic discipline and grant or deny requests for waivers and modifications of standard academic policies, including progression policies and degree requirements.
 Committee members are charged with the interpretation and supervision of the school's academic policies for students enrolled in the School of Nursing.
-If a student presents extenuating circumstances, CAASS will consider exceptions to standard policy on an individual basis (see section Extenuating Circumstances for more information).
-CAASS will not recognize requests for a petition for reapplication or re-enrollment from disenrolled students except for demonstration of extenuating circumstances and approval from The Chair of CAASS after one term of disenrollment (See "n" under Progression Requirements for Traditional BSN Program).
+If a student presents extenuating circumstances, CAASS will consider exceptions to standard policy on an individual basis.
+CAASS will not recognize requests for a petition for reapplication or re-enrollment from disenrolled students except for demonstration of extenuating circumstances and approval from the Chair of CAASS after one term of disenrollment.